Should India have regional benches of Supreme Court? Decoding the demand

 Contesting the ‘unitary character’ argument

 In 2020, when the DMK MP had written to the then Union Law Minister Ravi Shankar Prasad asking him that four regional benches of the Supreme Court be set up, the Law Minister had cited the 2010 judgment of the Supreme Court, which had turned down a similar request.
-A massive 27-judge bench of the Supreme Court headed by Chief Justice of India KG Balakrishnan had turned down a plea seeking regional benches, and had said that dividing the Supreme Court would ‘break its unitary character.’
+A full court of the Supreme Court on the administrative side, headed by Chief Justice of India KG Balakrishnan, had turned down a plea seeking regional benches, and had said that dividing the Supreme Court would ‘break its unitary character.’

 But this argument has been contested many times, given that even high courts have multiple benches.